arpanpal010/geminiblog/README.md

 This is a fork of [geminiblog](https://github.com/arpanpal010/geminiblog) and I have improved it to:

 - [x] Be always mobile compatible by using the bootstrap framework.
 You can easily swap bootstrap themes, all you have to do is point the new theme in **index.html**, it's that simple.
-- [x] Display Recent Posts sidebar in every page.
+- [x] Display Recent Posts and Categories sidebar in every page.
-- [x] Download small number of markdown posts whenever the main blog page is loaded.
-The archive page and search form doesn't download any markdown posts.
+- [x] Download small number of markdown posts whenever the main blog page is loaded for very first time.
 - [x] Set window title according to the requested page.
 - [x] Include syntax highlighting while your blog posts remain written in markdown (see it in action [1](https://wifiextender.github.io/#!post=switching-from-archlinux-to-freebsd-then-gentoo) and [2](https://wifiextender.github.io/#!post=install-owncloud-with-ssl-and-nginx-in-centos--version-3-)).
 The highlighting script and highlighting languages are crammed and minified in single file.
-- [x] Easily enable/disable prevnextLinks in `config.js`, if you don't want <-previous next-> button links.
+- [x] Easily enable/disable things in `config.js`.
 - [x] Make use of CDN with integrity checks
 - [x] Include in-house search form.
 It parses your blog post titles, the one that you register in **js/config.js**.